-I'm interested in, sometimes mad and/or passionate about, the politics of streets.
-In particular, I'm interested in hidden engineering or planning practices and how people, systems and things do their valuing work in our world.
+I'm interested in, sometimes mad or passionate about, the politics of streets.
+In particular, I'm interested in the engineering or planning practices hidden from view.
 I'm curious about how ways of valuing get reproduced and embedded in cities.
 The stubborn-ness of some human values and the transience of others.

 I work as a freelance academic writer, researcher and activist and I draw on Science and Technology Studies writers to do my research work.
 I'm particularly influenced by the work of John Law and work on material semiotics.
 I'm an Honorary Research Associate at the Centre for Transport Studies at UCT.
 My PhD was a case study of the "unfinished" Foreshore Freeways in Cape Town, and asked "how do roads get to be the way they are?"
 I'm currently working with the GCRO on a research piece looking at the role technologies have played in the strong reactions of people to e-tolling.

 I'm interested in consulting which uses my knowledge and experiences of socio-technical systems change, generally.
 I bring a deep understanding of socio-technical systems, clear thinking, an ability to diagnose blockages and creativity of solutions.
 I believe in the power of collaboration for sustainable solutions to socio-technical problems and I work in a way which intentionally builds relationships.
 Playfulness helps too.